heptarch/heptarch.github.io/drafts/demon.md

 his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
 He has a sudden vision of the great composer, watching their exchange.
 "Of course child.
-How can I help?"
+How might I assist?"

 "I have been carrying out researches into the optical properties of magnetised fluids."